-I also do investigative journalism by contacting marijuana seeds companies and asking about their marijuana genetics, breeding program, seed germination rates, phenotype consistency and customer service policies.
+I also contact marijuana seeds companies and ask about their marijuana genetics, breeding programs, seed germination rates, phenotype consistency and customer service policies.

 Anybody can chuck some pollen at female flowers, harvest the seeds, call them Blue Dream, Silver Haze, OG Kush, Chemdawg, Lemon Skunk, or some other popular name or variation thereof…and sell them.

 The Fastest Jack Herer Haze Ever

 Even after the Dutch government became right-wing and anti-cannabis in the early 2000s and started trying to shut down Holland’s cannabis coffee shops and grow ops industries, Dutch Passion stayed in the game, preserving its rare genetics, mother plants, and male pollen plants.

-I’ve germinated 27 Autoflowering Cinderella Jack seeds from different seed orders in the two years and had 100% germination rate, and the plants have grown out to be identical to each other.
+I’ve germinated 27 Autoflowering Cinderella Jack seeds from different seed orders in the past four years and had 100% germination rate, and the plants have grown out to mostly identical to each other.
 That kind of germination rate and phenotype consistency is very desirable, and very rare.

 The Dutch Passion team approached Buddha Seeds because Buddha was an early European pioneer in developing high-yielding autoflowering strains.
 The project goal was to make a super-strong autoflowering marijuana strain, with very high levels of THC.